pakket-project/spec/README.md

 A mirror hosts all the binaries.
 There are two tiers of mirrors, tier 1 and tier 2 mirrors.

 - Tier 1 mirrors
   - High bandwidth, storage and computing power.
-Sync directly from the official Stew mirror.
+Sync directly from the official Pakket mirror.
 Mirrors must be selected.
 - Tier 2 mirrors
   - Sync from tier 1 mirrors.